mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/vdir.md

 - List files and directories in the current directory, one per line, with details `vdir`

-- List with sizes displayed in human readable units (KB, MB, GB) `vdir -h`
+- List with sizes displayed in human-readable units (KB, MB, GB) `vdir -h`

 - List including hidden files (starting with a dot)